triwgani/Tata.DataVisualization/README.md

 ### Solutions:
 **Questions for CEO:**

-1. The CEO would like to know the current condition of the business, so that he /she can have a bird view of its current business state of the corresponding online retail company.
-In order to address this issue, 4 Metrics will be provided in the report, i.e.: Total Revenue, Total Orders, Total Transactions, and Total Number of Customers.
+1. The CEO would like to know the current condition of the business, so that he/she can have a bird view of its current business state of the corresponding online retail company.
+In order to address this issue, 4 metrics will be provided in the report, i.e.: Total Revenue, Total Orders, Total Transactions, and Total Number of Customers.
 2. The CEO also needs to have a glance of the business throughout the time the business has been running.
 Provided the Information of the revenue and order by monthly and annual basis, the CEO would be able to see the seasonal pattern.
 3. CEO also needs the information of the monthly and annual revenue and order to forecast the business in the following year.
 4. The demography of the customers based on the place where they live (by country/globally) would enable the CEO to determine to which area to he / she wants to expand its business.
 In order to address this issue, a visual map will be provided.